IceRaptor/HumanResources/README.md

 	- Auto-eject at worst from time to time (I'm not getting paid enough for this)
 	- Attack bonus if they are really happy?
 	- Chance of a better health outcome?
+* BD: Allow tags that let him set salaryMulti, salaryExponent on a pilot.
+Allow him to set a tag that defines how many re-hires happen before this is lost.
+After that, use normal values

+* (REJECTED) Expense costs should be exponential?
+* (REJECTED) Expense changes should have personnel costs (luxury cost, maybe tied to
+* (REJECTED) Company reputation feels like a step too far; too much to manage but it's damn compelling.
+How would I make your aggregate reputation make sense?